(Guest post by Dave Crowder, Eshop Guide’s CTO)

 What we wanted to achieve

-On that note, we set out to provide them with a convenient way to export icons, images, user manuals etc. from their PIM (Product Information Management system) and others while having them accessible from their Shopify store.
+On that note, we set out to provide them with a convenient way to export icons, images, user manuals, etc. from their PIM (Product Information Management system), etc, while having them accessible from their Shopify store.

 Why we chose SFTP To Go